Nokaji/JamesDBBApi/README.md

 > ⚠️ **Project under active development**: Some features may be incomplete, unstable, or not working as expected.
 Please open an issue for any bug or suggestion!

-# JamesDbApi
+# JamesDBBApi (JamesDB Bridge API)

 A robust and modern database management API built with Hono, Sequelize, and TypeScript.
-JamesDbApi provides a powerful RESTful interface to manage multiple databases, create dynamic schemas, and execute queries securely.
+JamesDBBApi provides a powerful RESTful interface to manage multiple databases, create dynamic schemas, and execute queries securely.

 ## 🚀 Features